 Master of Arts in Rehabilitation Counseling

-With required courses offered online and in evenings, along with practicum and internship opportunities and elective courses, this outstanding program offers distance students and full-time professionals the flexibility to participate in the master's program.
+With required courses offered online and in evenings, along with practicum and internship opportunities and elective courses, this CACREP accredited program offers students and full-time professionals the flexibility to participate in the master's program.
 This innovative class format creates an exciting blend of students working closely with faculty to explore the various opportunities in the field of rehabilitation.

 Doctor of Philosophy in Rehabilitation Sciences